Ustaritz Aldekoaotalora

 Ustaritz Aldekoaotalora Astarloa (born 16 February 1983), known simply as Ustaritz, is a Spanish former professional footballer who played as a central defender.

-Most of his professional career was spent with Athletic Bilbao, for which he appeared in 103 official matches during seven years.
-In 2013, he won the double with Dinamo Tbilisi in Georgia.
+Most of his career was spent with Athletic Bilbao, for which he appeared in 103 official matches in seven years.
+In 2013, he won the double with Georgian club Dinamo Tbilisi.

 Club career

 Athletic Bilbao

-Born in Abadiño, Biscay, Lezama graduate Ustaritz made his debut with Athletic Bilbao's first team during the 2005–06 season, taking part in 17 La Liga matches that year.
-However, he found starting chances in La Liga hard to come in the subsequent years, being mainly restricted to appearances in the Copa del Rey and the UEFA Cup – in 2007–08 he played a career-best 20 games, but the Basques could only rank in 11th place.
+Born in Abadiño, Biscay, Lezama youth graduate Ustaritz made his debut with Athletic Bilbao's first team during the 2005–06 season, taking part in 17 La Liga matches.
+However, he featured irregularly in the subsequent years, being mainly restricted to appearances in the Copa del Rey and the UEFA Cup; in the 2007–08 campaign he played a career-best 20 games, but the Basques could only finish in 11th position.

-From 2008 to 2011, Ustaritz made a combined 36 league appearances, scoring his first competitive goal for the club on 29 November 2009 in a 4–1 away win against UD Almería.
-In mid-August 2011, he was loaned to fellow league team Real Betis in a season-long move.
+From 2008 to 2011, Ustaritz totalled 36 league games, scoring his only competitive goal for the club on 29 November 2009 in a 4–1 away win against UD Almería.
+In mid-August 2011, he was loaned to fellow top-division Real Betis in a season-long move, after manager Joaquín Caparrós accused him of unprofessional behaviours such as feigning injury.

 Ustaritz's contract with Athletic was terminated by mutual consent on 31 August 2012.

-Later years
+Dinamo Tbilisi

 In February 2013, the 30-year-old Ustaritz moved abroad for the first time, signing with FC Dinamo Tbilisi in Georgia and sharing teams with several compatriots.
-He played six games over the remainder of the season as his team won the Premier League, scoring in a 6–1 victory over FC Zestaponi in the last fixture on 18 May.
+He played six Premier League games until the end of the season as his team won the national championship, scoring in a 6–1 victory over FC Zestaponi in the last fixture on 18 May.
 Four days later, a double was secured with a 3–1 defeat of FC Chikhura Sachkhere in the Georgian Cup final, with the player being dismissed late on.

+Ustaritz recorded two goals in four matches in Dinamo's third-qualifying round run in the UEFA Champions League in the summer, heading home from assists by his compatriot Xisco Muñoz.

+Later career

-Ustaritz recorded two goals in four games in Dinamo's unsuccessful qualification campaign for the UEFA Champions League in the summer.
-On 30 January 2014, he returned to the Iberian Peninsula, signing an eighteen-month deal at Primeira Liga club F.C.
+On 30 January 2014, Ustaritz returned to the Iberian Peninsula, signing an eighteen-month deal at Primeira Liga club F.C.
 Arouca.
-Roughly one year later, after only two appearances – totalling less than five minutes playing time – he switched to another side in the same division, F.C.
+Roughly one year later, after only two appearances, he switched to another side in the same division, F.C.
 Penafiel.